shannonruder/beyond-burger/README.md

    * With the `mysql>` command line tool running, enter the command `source schema.sql`.
 This will run your schema file and all of the queries in it -- in other words, you'll be creating your database.

    * Now insert the entries you defined in `seeds.sql` by running the file: `source seeds.sql`.

+     * The app itself is fairly straightforward but the focus here was to practice data flow, routing, view generation, etc., in a full stack design.